Artificial Intelligence and Deep Learning Models for Actuarial Applications

 Dr Patrick Laub

-These are the lecture slides from my recent “Artificial Intelligence and Deep Learning Models for Actuarial Applications” courses (coded ACTL3143 & ACTL5111) at UNSW.
-They can be used to see what topics I covered in these courses.
-The slides are not intended to be used to learn deep learning from scratch.
-For that, you need to attend the lectures & complete the assessment.
+These are the lecture slides from the “Artificial Intelligence and Deep Learning Models for Actuarial Applications” courses (coded ACTL3143 & ACTL5111) at UNSW.

 Lecture Materials